-As the Near Side was domed and colonized, the Far Side largely was neglected until news of terraforming broke, at which point much of it was bought up by Earth’s super-wealthy, with other tracts designated ecological preserves.
+As the Near Side began to be domed and colonized, the Far Side was largely neglected until news of terraforming broke, at which point much of it was bought up by Earth’s super-wealthy, with other tracts designated ecological preserves.

 Unlike Earth — nominally governed by humans but led by Synth “advisors” — the moon is 100% human-run.
 And poorly, according to many.

-In 2215, 115 years after the first domed lunar colonies, lunar terraforming is begun, under the direction of the Synths.
+In 2215, 115 years after the first domed lunar colonies, lunar terraforming begins, under the direction of the Synths.

-This 25-year process involved massive gravitational “pulleys” (gravity-producing space stations) to create lunar rotation, resulting in 24-hour day and night periods, and flooding the crust with gravity-producing nanites, which created a 1g gravitational field on the surface, allowing for soil and water retention and a “normal weight” experience.
+This 25-year process involved massive gravitational “pulleys” (gravity-producing space stations) to create lunar rotation, resulting in 24-hour day and night periods, and flooding the crust with gravity-producing nanites, resulting in a 1g gravitational field on the surface, allowing for soil and water retention and a “normal weight” experience.

 Next, an atmosphere was generated using direct molecular assemblers: similar technology to the food synthesizers.
 And finally water was brought in from comets to fill the “mare,” or lowland seas.
 Plants were introduced, and the land was seeded.

 New Hollywood is located in lunar Near-Quadrant 3, Territory 2 (NQ3T2), in a region known as Nubium-Nectaris, located between the Nubium and Nectaris seas.

 NewHoll was originally created for off-planet film production on giant, domed sound stages, which have since moved to the pricey “Far Side” to take advantage of outdoor vistas.